directus/directus/docs/contributing/tests.md

 > Tests ensure that the platform continues to work as intended when the existing codebase is modified.

+The current test strategy for Directus consists of `Blackbox Tests` testing the overall functionality of the platform as well as `Unit Tests` testing individual parts of the codebase.

 ## Running Tests

 ### Running Unit Tests